home

 When signing a JWS, JWE or JWT, the headers are autogenerated by default, based on the used key and algorithm.

-You may add your own custom headers using the extra_headers
+You may add your own custom headers using the extra_headers parameter, and/or set a custom typ header with the parameter of the same name:

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 | |

 If, for testing purposes, you need to fully control which headers are included in the JWT, even if they are inconsistent,

-you can use Jwt.sign_arbitrary()
+you can use Jwt.sign_arbitrary():

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 | |

-as thin wrapper around cryptography
+Jwk as thin wrapper around cryptography keys¶

-keys are just thin wrappers around keys from the cryptography
+Jwk keys are just thin wrappers around keys from the cryptography module, or, in the case of symmetric keys,

-keys, they present a consistent interface for signature creation/verification,
+around bytes.
+But, unlike cryptographykeys, they present a consistent interface for signature creation/verification,

 key management, and encryption/decryption, with all available algorithms.

-Everywhere a key is required as parameter, you may pass either a raw cryptography
+Everywhere a key is required as parameter, you may pass either a raw cryptography key instance, or a Jwk instance

-(which is actually a thin wrapper around a cryptography key), or a Mapping
+(which is actually a thin wrapper around a cryptography key), or a Mapping representing the JWK key.

-are UserDict
+Jwk are UserDict instances¶

-JWK are specified as JSON objects, which are parsed as dict
+JWK are specified as JSON objects, which are parsed as dict in Python.
+The Jwk class in jwskate is actually a

 you can access its members, dump it back as JSON, etc. The same is true for Signed or Encrypted Json Web tokens in JSON